Sertoli cell: Structure

 Sertoli cells are specifically located in the convolutions of the seminiferous tubules, since this is the only place in the testes where spermatozoa are produced.
 As the primary support cell of the tubules, they are generally very large and amorphous, with individual cells stretching from the basal lamina to the lumen; their cytoplasm often completely surrounds the germline cells which they are responsible for nursing.
 Sertoli cells are easily confused with the other cells of the germinal epithelium when using standard staining techniques; the most distinctive feature of the Sertoli cell is its dark nucleolus.

 Development

 Sertoli cells are required for male sexual development.
 Sertoli cell proliferation and differentiation is mainly activated by FGF9, with which they also form a feedforward loop.
 It has been suggested that Sertoli cells may derive from the fetal mesonephros.
 After puberty, Sertoli cells begin to elongate.
 Their nucleoli become larger and tight junctions are completed, creating a fluid-filled lumen space.

 FSH is responsible for controlling the proliferation of Sertoli cells shortly after birth and stimulates the production of factors derived from Sertoli cells that control the development of the testes and germ cells.

-FSH, luteinizing hormone. thyroid-stimulating hormone, and hCG are all known to affect Sertoli cell development and male reproductive health.
-FSH is required for Sertoli cell mitogen, which stimulates the expression of various cell markers.
+Actually FSH is required for Sertoli cell mitogen, which stimulates the expression of various cell markers.

+FSH, LH,TSH, and hCG belonging to pituitary glycoprotein hormone family are also known to perform important function during Sertoli cell development, thus influencing male reproductive health.